- Use available tools for cap table management ; reinventing the wheel takes you away from your key work.

 Fortunately, there are plenty of resources to help entrepreneurs with the nuts and bolts of cap tables.
-These include basic explainers and downloadable templates from trusted law firms like Cooley and Orrick, and a step-by-step explanation of your cap table's evolution from founding to sale from Carta, which offers cap table management tools.
-You'll also want to read up what to do about convertible notes and general recordkeeping and the link between cap tables tax and compliance regulations.
+These include basic explainers and downloadable templates from trusted law firms like Cooley and Orrick, a step-by-step explanation of your cap table’s evolution from founding to sale from Carta, which offers cap table management tools.
+You’ll also want to read up what to do about convertible notes and general record keeping and the link between cap tables tax and compliance regulations.

 Fellow entrepreneurs suggest leaning heavily on these types of resources rather than trying to reinvent the wheel.
 “Spend your innovation cycles on things that will drive the success of the company,” says Patrick McKenzie, a serial entrepreneur who now heads Founder Programs at Stripe.

 Your cap table tells a story

 The mechanics of cap tables are only part of the equation.
 Your cap table is critically important for another reason: it tells a story about your company.
 It’s a story that you will keep referring to when you make decisions about new financings and new hires, and perhaps some day when considering an exit.
 Perhaps more important, it’s a story that any potential investor will scrutinize for signs of your resourcefulness and judgment—and possible red flags.